 Many of our favorite foods and drinks are acidic: coffee, alcohol, dairy, processed meat and sugar all cause higher acidity in the body.
 You don’t need to stop eating them altogether.
 But if you’re wondering how to boost your immune system, you need a diet that’s made up of 75% alkaline foods and beverages such as:

 - Alkaline water

 - Almond milk

 To add flavor to your meals, skip the salt and pepper and use alkalizing spices like ginger, turmeric and curry powder.
 Popular cooking oils like olive oil, coconut oil and avocado oil are also alkaline.

-We haven’t forgotten about vitamin C – and neither should you.
-You probably know that vitamin C is important for the immune system.
+Superfoods aren’t the only way to boost the immune system.
+Vitamins and other supplements are also key.
+You probably know that vitamin C is an essential part of how to boost the immune system when sick.
 Many people reach for orange juice or over-the-counter supplements when they feel a cold coming on.
 You can start by reaching for Tony Robbins’ Immunoboost-C powder.

 To boost the immune system, start with your diet and incorporate alkaline foods, superfoods and vitamin and mineral supplements.
 Living a balanced lifestyle and ensuring that extends to the foods you eat is the first step to conquering that cold – before it holds you back from achieving your goals.

-Discover how to boost your immune system with expert strategies in Tony’s Health Guide.
+Discover how to boost your immune system with the expert strategies in this free Ultimate Health Guide.